THE CHRISTMAS GIFT PROJECT

 Each gift consists of:

-Hair ornaments for girls or caps for boys and other appropriate miscellaneous gifts
+hair ornaments for girls and caps for boys, and

 How are the gifts sourced?

-All contents of gifts are new and are either donated by individuals or retailers or purchased in bulk at wholesale prices with donated funds.
+The contents of the gifts are entirely new and are either donated by individuals or retailers or purchased in bulk at wholesale prices with donated funds.